jawilk/rbpf/README.md

      - (gdb) b <func_name> - set breakpoint at function entry
      - (gdb) set $<register_nr> = < value >    - edit register value (the test always expects return 5 so changing regs will return an error at the very end)

+To inspect an object file to see all instructions: bpf-objdump -d <file_name> or with -S to see debug info aligned.
+(Any objdump will do (eg llvm-objdump(-12)), but the bpf one is showing the correct opcode mnemonic)

 ![](misc/rbpf_256.png)